Dr. Bruce Clurman

 “The obvious way isn’t always the right way,” said Clurman, who in addition to leading his research team was recently appointed executive vice president and deputy director of Fred Hutch.
 Cancer cells make a perilous bargain: their unrestrained growth actually leaves cells vulnerable to deadly DNA damage, and Clurman’s work has shown him how to exploit this weakness.
 “We’re doing the opposite of what you’d expect.
 We want to take advantage of existing mutations,” he said, in an effort to push tumor cells toward levels of DNA damage they can’t survive.

 In 2014, Fred Hutch leadership and Friends of José Carreras International Leukemia Foundation recognized Clurman’s inventive approach by selecting him as the second recipient of the José Carreras/E. Donnall Thomas Endowed Chair for Cancer Research.
 The Thomas Chair was created by the U.S. branch of the foundation established by internationally renowned tenor, leukemia survivor and Fred Hutch patient José Carreras.
-Clurman completed his three-year tenure as the Thomas Chair.
+Clurman completed his three-year tenure as the Thomas Chair and currently holds the Rosput Reynolds Endowed Chair.

 Inspiration is essential when swimming against the scientific tide.
 The proteins that Clurman studies, which regulate protein degradation and cell division, are being intensely targeted by drug therapies designed to inhibit their activity.
 Clurman, however, seeks to exploit their activities to treat cancer.
 New understanding of how cells regulate these pathways, plus cutting-edge technology, provides a foundation for him to use different approaches to develop targeted drugs.